amrish1222/beginner_tutorials/README.md

  - Modify Talker node to broadcast a tf frame called /talk with parent /world.
 The transform has a non zero translation and rotation.

+ - Using gtest and rostest to create a Level 2 integration test, that tests the Talker node

   Basics concepts-
   - ROS master
   - nodes